Giles Deacon: Career

+1990s–2011

 Deacon chose to travel and gain experiences at fashion houses, before starting his own label.
 During his time in Paris, Deacon was hired to work with fashion designer Jean-Charles de Castelbajac, where he learned how to use a brand name commercially.
-During this time, Deacon met the owner of Italian luxury goods house, Bottega Veneta, and was hired to work for the company, becoming the head designer and debuting an acclaimed collection in 2000.
+He returned to London in 1994, where he began freelancing and taking on various jobs, including illustration work and making television props.
+Grand asked Deacon to help her with "reinvigorating" Italian luxury goods house, Bottega Veneta, and he was hired to work for the company, becoming the head designer and debuting an acclaimed collection in 2001.
 Deacon was dismissed in 2001 when the Gucci group bought the company and terminated his contract, so they could hire German designer, Tomas Maier.
 However, he was immediately hired by Tom Ford to assist with Gucci womenswear.
 Deacon was forced to leave Gucci after one season when he became ill from an infected salivary gland.

 Once he had recovered, Deacon decided to take out a loan to start his own label and he launched GILES in 2003.
 He launched his first collection at London Fashion Week in February 2004, styled by his friend Katie Grand, the show saw models Karen Elson, Lily Cole, Eva Herzigova and Linda Evangelista walking the catwalk.
 The collection received international acclaim and began a renewed interest in London fashion.
 Deacon regularly showed at London Fashion Week and the GILES collection is bought by over thirty retail stores including Barneys, Harvey Nichols and Selfridges.
 Deacon counted Thandiwe Newton, Princess Beatrice and Scarlett Johansson among his clients.
 Several actresses, including Cate Blanchett and Kerry Washington, have worn Deacon's dresses at red carpet events.
-In 2009, Deacon stated that since he launched his label, he has seen the turnover double every year and sales increased during the recession.
-His studio is at the Truman Brewery in East London.
+In 2009, Deacon stated that since he launched his label, he has seen the turnover double every year and sales increased during the 2008 recession.
+He moved his studio to The Old Truman Brewery in East London in 2009, where he created his couture pieces, while the ready-to-wear collection was made in Italy.